vishalgupta1402/PPT-Inconsistency-Analyzer-Noogat/readme.md

-Limitations & Future Improvements
+4.Limitations & Future Improvements :-

-Image Analysis: The current version only processes text and tables.
+a.Image Analysis: The current version only processes text and tables.
 A major improvement would be to extract images from slides and include them in the Gemini API prompt to analyze inconsistencies within charts, diagrams, and other visual elements.

-Large Decks: For very large presentations, the script could be optimized to handle API calls more efficiently, possibly by processing slides in chunks to avoid rate limits and improve performance.
+b.Large Decks: For very large presentations, the script could be optimized to handle API calls more efficiently, possibly by processing slides in chunks to avoid rate limits and improve performance.

-Output Formats: The tool could be enhanced to output reports in different formats (e.g., JSON, HTML) or even automatically generate a new PowerPoint file with comments on the problematic slides.
+c.Output Formats: The tool could be enhanced to output reports in different formats (e.g., JSON, HTML) or even automatically generate a new PowerPoint file with comments on the problematic slides.